Creating a topology file

 To pack a new system you will need a packmol input script and topology files for however many molecules your system has.
 The molecule topology files are commonly .xyz files, but packmol also accepts .pdb, moldy, and tinker.

-As an example in this lesson, we will use water.xyz and ethanol.xyz, see the end of this lesson.
+As an example in this lesson, we will use water.xyz and ethanol.xyz, see the end of this section for the full file.

 PACKMOL input script